mertcelebi/Support/source/markdown/patient_faq.md

 At PatientBank, data security is our top priority.
 We go above and beyond the safety requirements required by HIPAA.
 Please see our [security page](https://www.patientbank.us/hipaa) for more details.

 ### What if my records are outside the country?
 We currently do not support data gathering from outside the United States.
-If you think this feature would be useful please let us know here.
+If you think this feature would be useful please [let us know](/contact).
 If you have hard copies of your records from a foreign country, you can upload them manually using the PatientBank portal.

 ### Do I have to use PatientBank to see my doctor at YNHH?
 No, you may choose not to use PatientBank at anytime and this will not affect your relationship with YNHH, Smilow or any of your doctors.
 PatientBank is simply a service to help you navigate a complicated and fragmented health care system, we are here to support you.
 However, if you choose not to use PatientBank or at any time want to stop participating in our system, you may do so.